 Refugees of the Sri Lankan civil war, the Paramanathan family have lived in Ballarat for almost a decade.
 The youngest daughter, Nive, was recently granted citizenship, but her parents and two sisters remain in limbo, facing the daily fear of being deported.
 Their resilience is remarkable.

-Learn more at ABC News *Update: on 9th Sept Neil and his family were granted permanent residency.
+*ABC News Update: on 9th Sept Neil and his family were granted permanent residency.